meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 MeiliSearch allows you to filter and sort results based on their geographic location.
 To use this feature, your documents need to have the `_geo` field.

-Let's say you want to find out the what meteors crashed within a 210km radius of Bern:
+Let's say you want to find out which meteors crashed within a 210km radius of Bern:

 <CodeSamples id= "getting_started_geoRadius_md" />